Fiscal Sponsorships

 US Friends of KLEZCADIA

 KLEZCADIA – A Safer Shtetl for Klezmer Music & Yiddish Culture - is a fully-hybrid festival and learning retreat that prioritizes the safe experience of immunocompromised and high-risk participants.
-Its 4-9 June 2024 inaugural season in the beautiful Cascadian city of Victoria, British Columbia will feature the virtuoso klezmer band Veretski Pass and other outstanding artists from both sides of the border.
-Registration is open and it’s free: www.klezcadia.org.
-KLEZCADIA is a program of Emanu-El of Victoria on Vancouver Island, Canada.
+Its 2025 season will take place June 10-15 in the beautiful Cascadian city of Victoria, British Columbia, and features the virtuoso klezmer band Veretski Pass and other outstanding artists from both sides of the border.
+Registration for both in-person and virtual attendance opens in March 2025 and it’s free: www.klezcadia.org.
+KLEZCADIA is a program of Emanu-El of Victoria, Vancouver Island, Canada.
 US Friends of KLEZCADIA is a fiscally-sponsored project of KlezCalifornia.

 The Peacock and The Sunflower